Gassandrid/ewan.my/content/Notes/Selfstudy Mathematics/Markov Chains/Markov Chains Explained - 1.md

 ---
 id: Markov Chains Explained - 1
 aliases:
-tags:
+tags: [youtube, math/linear-algebra/markhov-chains]
-  - math/linear-algebra
-  - youtube
 date: 2025-04-29
+fileClass:
-fileClass: transcript
+  - transcript
-updated: 2025-06-27
+updated: 2025-07-28
 source: https://youtu.be/i3AkTO9HLXo?si=0HlExQr2nVNWsNEG
 ---

 Markov chains are used for everything - statistics, biology, and machine learning of course.
 They allow for some very interesting probability theory.